Dakshranka/22BRS1302/README.md

 Project Overview->
-This repository contains the tasks assigned for the Frontend Developer Intern position.
 The primary objective is to develop a web application that fetches data from an external API, visualizes the data through graphs, and provides a clean user interface (UI) with filtering capabilities.

 Tasks->